 Mango Iced Tea

-Mango Iced Tea is a refreshing fruity ice tea recipe flavored with ripe juicy mangoes.
-Make it from scratch using 5 simple ingredients at home (vegan, gluten-free).
+Mango Iced Tea is a refreshing, fruity ice tea recipe made using ripe, juicy mangoes.
+Make this tropical drink from scratch at home using five simple ingredients.

-Here are some more tea recipes that you may like – Thai Iced Tea, Apple Iced Tea, Passion Fruit Iced Tea, Mango Green Tea, and Strawberry Tea.
+You may like some more tea recipes: Thai Iced Tea, Apple Iced Tea, Passion Fruit Iced Tea, Iced Mango Green Tea, and Strawberry Tea.

 Mango iced tea served in a glass.

-A refreshing blend of brewed black tea, mango puree, lime juice, and mint leaves, this Mango Iced Tea is a perfect drink to serve for summer parties, BBQs, picnics, or brunches.
+Mango Iced Tea is a refreshing summer drink made using brewed black tea, mango puree, lime juice, and mint leaves.
+It is a perfect drink for summer parties, BBQs, picnics, or brunches.

 Made in just 15 minutes, it is easy, fruity, and gives instant relief from the blistering heat.